 Overall, the market is favorable to the long trend.
 Therefore, it is recommended to hold long positions at present, and enter into further orders when the price has a pullback but above the low point.

-During a previous trading session, three major U.S. stock indexes were in a mixture of up and down.
-The Dow Jones index climbed 0.60%, showing the strongest trend.
-Similarly, the S&P 500 index edged up 0.17%.
-Instead, the Nasdaq index was the weakest, falling 0.47%.
-Meanwhile, two of the leading cryptos, BTC and ETH, fell 3.03% and 2.89%, respectively.
+During yesterday's trading session, all three major U.S. stock indexes climbed.
+The Dow Jones index, with the strongest strength, gained 1.20%.
+The S&P 500 index also rose 0.89%.
+The Nasdaq index was relatively weak, edging up 0.39%.
+Meanwhile, two of the leading cryptos, BTC and ETH, rose 0.58% and fell -1.34%, respectively.

-Over the past 24 hours, there has been a total of $116.811 million in long liquidations and $27.03 million in short liquidations, resulting in a net long liquidation of $89.781 million.
-A sharp drop in BNB yesterday resulted in a surge in long liquidations and renewed enthusiasm in the market.
+Over the past 24 hours, there has been a total of $46.92 million in long liquidations and $109.895 million in short liquidations, resulting in a net short liquidation of $62.975 million.
+In general, the change in the total amount of liquidations was not significant, and investors returned to a rational investment.

-The Bitcoin Ahr999 index has slightly fallen to 0.78, which is above the support level of 0.45 but below that of 1.2.
+The Bitcoin Ahr999 index has increased to 0.81, which is above the support level of 0.45 but below that of 1.2.
 This shows that the short-term trend becomes strong, but the long-term trend is still a bear market.
 Therefore, It is not recommended to buy the dip in batches.
 However, purchasing small amounts through dollar-cost averaging (DCA) may be a viable strategy.

-According to the above analysis, the overall market atmosphere has changed, implying a short market may come in the short run.
+According to the above analysis, the market has become optimistic with a stable price trend.
 Therefore, we recommend periodically buying with a fixed amount and selling them gradually as the market rises.